-For greater accuracy, the indicator should be powered on for 15 minutes before use.
+For greater accuracy, the indicator should be powered on for 10 minutes before use.

 The test procedures described in this manual are general in nature, for reference use only.
-The operator may substitute these procedures with others, as applicable to the tests to be performed, or according to other specific documentation.
+The operator may substitute these procedures with others, as applicable to the tests to be performed, the aircraft to be checked, or according to other documentation.